cybertraining-dsc/fa20-523-307/project/project.md

 ## 3. Data Cleaning and Preprocessing

+The data required for this project is stock market data and Twitter data from President Trump.
+Stock market data was collected from Yahoo Finance's API.
+This data was saved to a CSV file then imported using Pandas.
+The Twitter data was collected by a Kaggle user and is imported though Kaggle's API or through the use of a local copy saved from the site.
 The data obtained needs to be cleaned and pre-processed in order to make it reliable for analysis through the use of Pandas, Regex, and Matplotlib.

 ### 3.1 Twitter Data